LinqLover/create-image/README.md

 ### Example workflow

-Below is a simple example workflow that creates an image, loads some code into it, and uploads the image bundle as a artifact of your workflow:
+Below is a simple example workflow that creates an image, loads some code into it, and uploads the image bundle as an artifact of your workflow:

 ```yml
 on: